elide-dev/docs/Writerside/topics/CLI-Reference.md

 : Alias to `run` some Ruby.
 Equivalent to `elide run --ruby ...`.

 `js`
-: Opens a file.
+: Runs a file.
 Equivalent to `elide run --javascript ...`.
 Note that JavaScript is the default language engine.

 ## Utility Commands

+`install`
+: Install dependencies for an %product% project; this includes all supported ecosystems by default.

 `info`
 : Show info about the current installation of %product%.